zacforsman/coral-growth-simulator/README.md

 # coral-growth-simulator
-An html of coral growth, recruitment, mortality and disturbance
+An html simulation of coral growth, recruitment, mortality and disturbance.